Borealin/pick-runner-action/README.md

   back to GitHub-hosted runners based on usage limits
 - The action gracefully handles repositories without self-hosted runners configured
+- Uses GitHub's enhanced billing API when available, with automatic fallback to legacy billing API
+- Provides sensible defaults if billing information is unavailable

 ## Contributing